pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

 that all the outputs receive the same number of bytes, and that isn't true for arbitrary input sizes.
 And secondly, the implementation assumes that the first byte in each input buffer belongs to output zero (it sets `dst_num` to 0).
 Both of these assumptions can be removed by appropriate modifications of the interface and implementation (I'll skip the demonstration).
 This is typical for reference implementations: they are usually more flexible than the highly optimised ones.
-You will see that other implementations can't be modified that easily.
+You will see that other implementations can't be modified so easily.

 The method does not check the size of destination arrays but rather relies on a run-time exception being thrown if the arrays are too small.